PalmStoneGames/kube-cert-manager/docs/certificate-resources.md

 # Certificate Resources

 Certificate resources are used to declare one or more Let's Encrypt issued TLS certificates.
 Certificate resources are consumed by the [Kubernetes Certificate Manager](https://github.com/PalmStoneGames/kube-cert-manager).

-Before you can create a Certificate resource you must create the [Certificate Third Party Resource](certificate-third-party-resource.md) in your Kubernetes cluster.
+Before you can create a Certificate resource you must create the [Custom Resource Definition](certificate-custom-resource.md) in your Kubernetes cluster.

 ## Required Fields

 - apiVersion - The Kubernetes API version.
-See Certificate Third Party Resource.
+See Certificate Custom Resource Definition.
 - kind - The Kubernetes resource type.
 - metadata.name - The name of the Certificate resource.
 - spec.domain - The DNS domain to obtain a Let's Encrypt certificate for.